thclark/sphinx-charts/README.md

 # Sphinx Charts

-Interactive charts, graphs and figures for sphinx using plotly and D3.
+Interactive charts, graphs and figures for sphinx using [plotly v2.8.3](https://plotly.com/) and D3.

 [Documentation is here](https://sphinx_charts.readthedocs.io).